 Wisconsin

-Certification in Wisconsin is not mandatory, but becoming certified as a HVAC Qualifier may help your business, and it will cover the requirements of local jurisdictions.
+Certification in Wisconsin is not mandatory at the state level, but there are local requirements.
+Becoming certified as an HVAC Qualifier can cover the requirements of local jurisdictions.
 If you qualify, you will be licensed by the Wisconsin Department of Safety and Professional Services.
+There are two HVAC credentials: HVAC Qualifier and HVAC Contractor.

 Wyoming